Fashion company makes modesty a mission

 “Sarah is considered a pioneer in the emerging global modest fashion scene and super inspirational,” Gould said via email.
 “Her passion for positive change and building understanding shines through everything she does.
 It’s a great blessing to know her and work on creative projects together.”

 Ansari learned to sew as a child in Pakistan, but fashion was never her passion; numbers were.
-A few years after moving to the U.S. in 1988, the Ansaris settled in L.A. where she earned an MBA, worked in banking and finance, and had four children.
+After earning her MBA in Pakistan, she and her husband came to the U.S. and settled, after a few years in Los Angeles, where she worked in banking and finance, and had four children.
 In 1999, they moved to San Diego, where they split their time between homes in Alpine and Encinitas.

 When 9/11 happened two years later, Ansari began talking over ideas with a fellow Muslim woman friend who was an engineer at Qualcomm.
 Both were frustrated over the difficulty of finding attractive modest professional attire.
 Ansari doesn’t wear short skirts or short-sleeve shirts and she doesn’t wear a hijab or headscarf.